Sports Injury Clinic in Houston, TX

-If you, your child or teen has been injured while playing sports, exercising or even injured at school or on playground equipment, there is help available.
-If you are experiencing a sports related injury in the Houston area, contact us here at Orthopedic Associates to schedule a consult at one of our 5 area in Houston Orthopaedic Surgery Offices to discuss your symptoms and learn more about treatment options.
+If you, your child, or teen has been injured while playing sports, exercising, or even injured at school or on playground equipment, there is help available.
+If you are experiencing a sports-related injury, contact the sports injury clinic in Houston at Orthopedic Associates to schedule a consult at one of our 5 areas in Houston Orthopaedic Surgery Offices to discuss your symptoms and learn more about sports injury treatment options.

 What Are the Most Common Types of Sports Injuries?

 Sports injuries cover a very wide range of injuries, but some of the most common include:

 - Broken bones